Vegan soy spaghetti dish with soya granules and lots of vegetables, this chunky meatless sauce is delicious, healthy

 TSP is very versatile; there are lots and lots of delicious vegan dishes you could try.
 One of our favorite vegan meals is this vegan soy stew, for instance.

 You could also use the soy protein to make stir-fries, you can fry it in the pan and make burritos (so good), tacos, or enchiladas.
 You could add it to soups or chilies, you could fry it and have with rice, like in this Jamaican rice and peas, which I serve either with fried eggs or with fried soy strips.

 The best advice I can give is to follow the packet’s instructions.
 TSP comes in different shapes and sizes and that is why the soaking and/or cooking times differ from sort to sort and sometimes from brand to brand.

 From my experience, I can tell you that soy granules need more or less 15-20 minutes soaking time in hot vegetable broth.
 The soy chunks need about 30 minutes soaking time, while the larger pieces need to be cooked in vegetable broth, then drain and squeezed and then fried.

-- In this recipe for meatless pasta sauce, we will use soy granules.
-Although they are granules, the recipe requires you to shortly boil the granules and let stand for 10 minutes.
+- In this recipe, we will use soy granules.
+Although they are granules, the recipe requires you to boil them shortly and let stand for 10 minutes.

 - In the meantime, bring the water needed for the spaghetti to a boil and prepare the vegetables.